-On April 5, President Obama signed into law the Jumpstart Our Business Startups Act (the "JOBS Act"), implementing sweeping changes to the rules governing IPOs and private capital formation in the United States by domestic and foreign issuers.
-The JOBS Act substantially reduces the regulatory burdens on "emerging growth companies" (companies with less than \$1 billion in annual revenues) during and following an IPO, and also substantially relaxes restrictions on communications with potential investors in the context of both public and private offerings.
+The Jumpstart Our Business Startups Act (the "JOBS Act") became law on April 5, 2012, implementing sweeping changes to the rules governing IPOs and private capital formation in the United States by domestic and foreign issuers.
+The JOBS Act substantially reduces the regulatory burdens on "emerging growth companies" (companies with less than \$1 billion in annual revenue) during and following an IPO, and also substantially relaxes restrictions on communications with potential investors in the context of both public and private offerings.

-Many provisions of the JOBS Act, including the new relaxed standards for emerging growth companies, are immediately effective and do not require further SEC rulemaking, though the SEC staff has already issued guidance in the form of one announcement and a series of "FAQs," and can be expected to continue to do so in the coming weeks.
-Certain other provisions of the JOBS Act, including the elimination of restrictions on publicity in connection with certain private offerings, will not become effective until the SEC adopts implementing rules.
+Many provisions of the JOBS Act, including the new relaxed standards for emerging growth companies, were immediately effective and did not require further SEC rulemaking.
+Certain other provisions, including the elimination of restrictions on publicity in connection with certain private offerings, will not become effective until the SEC adopts implementing rules.